 A unique opportunity to showcase your research at the UK’s most prestigious science exhibition.
-The call for proposals for the 2013 Summer Science Exhibition is now closed, the call for proposals for 2014 will open in Summer 2013.
+The call for proposals for the 2014 Summer Science Exhibition is now closed.

 Each year over 10,000 members of the public and 2,000 school students visit the Summer Science Exhibition.
 Many more are reached through coverage on TV, in the media and online.

 The exhibition provides a unique opportunity to raise the profile of your research and institution with key influencers, including potential funders, government and the public.

 Exhibitors are responsible for designing their exhibition stand.
 The exhibit should be engaging for a non-scientific visitor and include associated interactive activities.
 Most exhibits are a standard size of 3m x 3m, or 4m x 2m.
 The Society can advise and help with basic equipment hire (poster boards, tables and chairs).

 Representatives of each exhibit should attend the Planning Day at the Society in late January.
 At this event the Society provides guidance on designing exhibits and gives a guided tour of the exhibition space.
 Some exhibitors from the previous year also attend.